mrshmllow/ghfetch/README.md

 ### Run it directly from the internet

-`$ deno run --unstable --allow-net --allow-run https://raw.githubusercontent.com/bwac2517/ghfetch/main/ghfetch.ts` Check out the [persmissions section](https://github.com/bwac2517/ghfetch#permissions) for more info.
+`$ deno run --unstable --allow-net --allow-run https://raw.githubusercontent.com/bwac2517/ghfetch/main/ghfetch.ts` Check out the [permissions section](https://github.com/bwac2517/ghfetch#permissions) for more info.

 ### Binaries

-You could probably find some fancy binaries for you to use at https://github.com/bwac2517/ghfetch/releases
+Find some fancy binaries for you to use at https://github.com/bwac2517/ghfetch/releases!

 ## Permissions